home-assistant/home-assistant.io/source/_components/supla.markdown

 The [Supla](http://supla.org) is an Open Source home automation system for ESP8266 based devices.
 It has its own set of protocols, it's own firmware and commercially available devices (produced for example by [Zamel](https://supla.zamel.pl/))

-Currently only covers (shutters in Supla's lingo) are supported, but, thanks to comprehensive and universal REST API, it's pretty easy to add more.
+Currently only covers (shutters in Supla's lingo) and switches are supported, but, thanks to comprehensive and universal REST API, it's pretty easy to add more.

-Right now it's impossible to add single devices -- all of them are discovered from Supla Cloud's servers.
+Right now it's impossible to add single devices -- all of them are discovered from Supla Cloud's servers or yours.

 ## Configuration